TARE wordmark

 Multi-Parent Hash Arrays

 Scientific workflows are often convergent (e.g. pooling multiple aliquots into a single synthesis).
-To accurately represent this reality, ProvenanceEdge relationships accept an array of parentHashes.
-By hashing the payload alongside all ancestor signatures, TARE natively weaves a resilient web of evidence that instantly invalidates if any historical node is tampered with.
+To represent this, ProvenanceEdge relationships accept an array of parentHashes.
+Hashing payloads alongside parent references helps downstream verification checks surface inconsistencies in represented history.